 The Chase Sapphire Reserve earns more points per dollar on travel and restaurants than the Chase Sapphire Preferred—3 points per dollar compared to 2 points per dollar on the CSP.
 It’s important to consider how much you spend in these categories—do the extra points offset the higher fee?

-That’s a $35.50 difference.
-That takes care of the extra $30 for the annual fee and still gives you $5.50 more in value.
-So basically, if you will use the Global Entry or TSA Pre√ fee credit, spend at least $2,000 a year on travel and restaurants, and will redeem your points for travel through the Chase Ultimate Rewards portal, the Chase Sapphire Reserve is a better bet.
-Everything else is a bonus.
+That’s a $95.50 difference, which cuts the difference in the cards fees down to $34.50.
+So basically, if you will use the Global Entry or TSA Pre√ fee credit, spend at least $5,000 a year on travel and restaurants, and will redeem your points for travel through the Chase Ultimate Rewards portal, the Chase Sapphire Reserve is probably the card for you.
+Everything else on the card is a bonus.

 Who Should Get the Chase Sapphire Preferred?

-Travel Reward Newbies – Don’t get me wrong, the Chase Sapphire Preferred is an excellent card for anyone who wants a great signup bonus, earn rate, and benefits.
-Because the annual fee is considerably less that the fee on the CSR, it’s also a more palatable option for someone who is new to travel rewards.
-While you can’t carrey both cards at once, you can upgrade from the Preferred to the Reserved later on if you decide that makes sense for you.
+Travel Reward Newbies – Don’t get me wrong, the Chase Sapphire Preferred is an excellent card for anybody who wants a great signup bonus, earn rate, and benefits.
+Because the annual fee is considerably less than the fee on the CSR, it’s also a more palatable option for someone who is new to travel rewards.
+While you can’t carry both cards at once, you can upgrade from the Preferred to the Reserved later on if you decide that makes sense for you.

 Anyone with Low Annual Spending on Travel and Restaurants – This one is pretty intuitive.
-If you don’t spend a lot on travel and dining, especially travel, chances are you’re not eager to pay $450 a year for a premium travel rewards card.
+If you don’t spend a lot on travel and dining, especially travel, chances are you’re not eager to pay $550 a year for a premium travel rewards card.
 That just wouldn’t make sense.
-You have to spend at least $2,000 a year on travel and restaurants (and use Global Entry or TSA Pre√) to benefit from the Reserve’s earn rate.
+If you spend about $5,000 a year on travel and restaurants (and use Global Entry or TSA Pre√), you’ll likely benefit from the Reserve’s earn rate.
 If you don’t, stick with the Preferred.

 Travelers Who Don’t Care About Airport Lounge Access – Depending on your home airport and the travel you typically do, you may not benefit much from the Priority Pass Select membership and lounge access.
 For example, if you take a lot of direct domestic flights, you don’t deal with many layovers and may not miss lounge access.